ao-labs/blast-staking-contract/README.md

 #### Hooks
 Services can adopt the IEthStakeHooks interface to utilize a sophisticated hook system, facilitating custom actions before and after staking or unstaking.
 This allows for enriched service interactions tailored to specific user activities.
 #### Blast Points Administration
-By designating a Blast Points admin via setBlastPointsAdmin, services gain the capability to claim Blast Points.
+By designating a Blast Points admin via setBlastPointsOperator, services gain the capability to claim Blast Points.
 This feature empowers services to distribute rewards among users, enhancing the overall staking experience and incentivizing participation.

 ### Environment Setup